Malaga-FCA-group/demo-elearning/README.md

 #> [1] 1769
 ```

-# First Analysis: Concept lattice to explore the Knowledge Space
+# First Analysis: Exploration of the Knowledge Space

 First, we build the sublattice formed by the concepts containing the
 attributes `-P` and `-F` (we use the notation `-X` to denote the